TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 a) Nonoccupational Disability and Temporary Disability

-1) Any member of the Retirement System claiming benefits for nonoccupational disability or temporary disability shall file at the Springfield Office of the System a written application on forms prescribed by the Board.
+1) Any member of the State Employees' Retirement System (SERS) claiming benefits for nonoccupational disability or temporary disability shall file at the Springfield Office of SERS a written application on forms prescribed by the Board.

-2) If a member makes a payment of contributions to the System in order to establish sufficient credit to qualify for a nonoccupational disability benefit, payment of the benefit shall accrue as of the latter of the 31st day of absence from work (including any periods of such absence for which sick pay was received), the day after the member is last entitled to receive compensation (including any sick pay), or the date of payment to the System.
+2) If a member makes a payment of contributions to SERS in order to establish sufficient credit to qualify for a nonoccupational disability benefit, payment of the benefit shall accrue as of the latter of the 31st day of absence from work (including any periods of the absence for which sick pay was received), the day after the member is last entitled to receive compensation (including any sick pay), or the date of payment to SERS.
 The date of payment of the required contributions shall be determined in accordance with the provisions of Section 1540.220(a) (Period for Payment).
+If a member is receiving a nonoccupational disability benefit, and incurs a concurrent sickness or condition that is severe enough to disable the member past the period in which the member is disabled from the original sickness or condition, the nonoccupational benefit would continue uninterrupted and the member would not be required to obtain a new leave of absence or incur a new 30 day waiting period.
+A benefit will continue uninterrupted in the manner described only if the member is otherwise eligible for the benefit and a licensed healthcare professional's report is provided and supports the disabling sickness or condition.

-3) If a member makes a payment of contributions to the System in order to establish sufficient credit to qualify for a temporary disability benefit, payment of the benefit shall accrue as of the latter of the 31st day after the member is last entitled to receive compensation or the date of payment to the System.
+3) If a member makes a payment of contributions to SERS in order to establish sufficient credit to qualify for a temporary disability benefit, payment of the benefit shall accrue as of the latter of the 31st day after the member is last entitled to receive compensation or the date of payment to SERS.
 The date of payment of the required contributions shall be determined in accordance with the provisions of Section 1540.220(a) (Period for Payment).

-4) If a member who is receiving a nonoccupational or temporary disability benefit wishes to make a payment of contributions to extend the period of eligibility for receipt of the benefit, the request to make such payment must be received at the Springfield Office of the System before the period of eligibility terminates and the date of payment of the required contributions shall be determined in accordance with the provisions of Section 1540.220(a) (Period for Payment).
+4) If a member who is receiving a nonoccupational or temporary disability benefit wishes to make a payment of contributions to extend the period of eligibility for receipt of the benefit, the request to make the payment must be received at the Springfield Office of SERS before the period of eligibility terminates and the date of payment of the required contributions shall be determined in accordance with the provisions of Section 1540.220(a) (Period for Payment).

 b) Occupational Disability

-Any member of the Retirement System claiming benefits for occupational disability shall file at the Springfield Office of the System a written application on forms prescribed by the Board.
+Any member of SERS claiming benefits for occupational disability shall file at the Springfield Office of SERS a written application on forms prescribed by the Board.

-1) Before an occupational, nonoccupational or temporary disability benefit can be approved, one statement must be received from a licensed physician attesting to the disability.
-An additional statement from a second licensed physician may be required by the disability examiner assigned to the case, depending on the nature of the disabling condition.
+Before an occupational, nonoccupational or temporary disability benefit can be approved, one statement must be received from a licensed healthcare professional attesting to the disability.
+An additional statement from a second licensed healthcare professional may be required by the disability examiner assigned to the case, depending on the nature of the disabling condition.

-1) All physician's reports shall contain, among other things, the date and place of the first examination, the cause and nature of the disability, information regarding surgical work or laboratory tests, the date of last examination, prognosis regarding the member's disability, and an estimate of the probable length of disability.
+1) All reports provided to the System by a licensed healthcare professional shall contain, among other things, the date and place of the first examination by the licensed healthcare professional, the cause and nature of the member's disability, information regarding surgical work or laboratory tests performed for the member, the date of last examination by the licensed healthcare professional, prognosis regarding the member's disability, an estimate of the probable length of the member's disability, and the licensed healthcare professional's license number.

-2) All physician's reports shall be signed by a licensed practicing physician or by medical records personnel of a licensed clinic.
+2) All licensed healthcare professional's reports shall be signed by a licensed healthcare professional or by medical records personnel employed by or acting pursuant to the direction of the licensed healthcare professional.

 f) Investigation of Claims

-1) The Board of Trustees of the State Employees' Retirement System (SERS) recognizes its obligation to provide a systematic program for the continued investigation, control and supervision of disability claims.
+1) The SERS Board of Trustees recognizes its obligation to provide a systematic program for the continued investigation, control and supervision of disability claims.

 2) Each disability benefit recipient is required to provide a current medical examination report each 6 months to substantiate continued disability.
 In order to substantiate the member's continued eligibility for disability benefits, the Disability Claims Examiner may require that the member submit to independent medical examinations and may request additional medical statements; hospital records; activity inspection reports; Department of Employment Security Earning Statements; Social Security benefit payment information; income tax records; or other pertinent information, all as deemed reasonable and necessary by the Examiner.
-The System will pay for independent medical examinations, hospital records, and activity inspection reports that it requires.
+SERS may waive the medical examination report requirement for cases in which the evidence supports that a member is permanently disabled and that the member will never be able to return to their former position.

 3) Failure of a disability benefit recipient to submit to an independent medical examination, to cooperate with an activity inspection, or to provide the information required shall result in suspension of benefit payments.

-The phrase, "The duties of the member's position" shall mean the duties of the member's position as of the date the member's name is removed from the payroll without regard to subsequent changes in the duties of the position, availability of the position, or the member's right to return to the position.
+"The duties of the member's position" means the duties of the member's position as of the date the member's name is removed from the payroll without regard to subsequent changes in the duties of the position, availability of the position, or the member's right to return to the position.